 During the year, the Group may also identify specific assets which are obsolete or no longer expected to be recovered.
-In these instances, Management recognizes an impairment in earnings or loss related to these specific assets.
+In these instances, management recognizes an impairment in net earnings or loss related to these specific assets.

 Impairment losses are evaluated for potential reversals when events or changes warrant such consideration.
-An impairment is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined had no impairment been recognized.
-A reversal of impairment is recognized in earnings or loss.
+Impairment reversals are recognized immediately in net earnings or loss when the recoverable amount of an asset increases above the impaired net book value, not to exceed the carrying amount that would have been determined had no impairment loss been recognized for the asset in prior periods.